 Advertisement: the advertisement provided by the Advertiser which the Advertiser intends to be published in a Publication by the Publisher.

-Advertiser: the person, firm or company which places an Order with the Publishers and shall include successors in title and assignees, any appointed Agency and any such Agency’s successors in title and assignees.
+Advertiser: the person, firm and/or company which places an Order with the Publishers (as identified in the relevant Order) and shall include successors in title and assignees, any appointed Agency and any such Agency’s successors in title and assignees.

-Agency: any agency or agent appointed by, and placing Orders on behalf of, a person, firm or company.
+Agency: any agency or agent appointed by, and placing Orders on behalf of, an Advertiser.

 Copy: any advertising materials submitted to the Publisher by the Advertiser.

-Editorials: articles in the Guide giving more information about the local area and some of the advertisers featured in the Guide.
+Editorials: articles in the Guide, which provide more information about the local area, and some of the advertisers featured in the Guide.

-Final Copy Date: the date agreed between the Publisher and Advertiser and will be the latest date for the final version of the Advertisement.
+Final Copy Date: the date agreed between the Publisher and Advertiser which will be the latest date for the final version of the Advertisement.

-Force Majeure Event: an event beyond the reasonable control of the parties including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of the Company or any other party), failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or subcontractors.
+Force Majeure Event: an event beyond the reasonable control of the parties including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of the Company or any other party), failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, pandemic, epidemic, or outbreak of communicable disease, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of Publishers or subcontractors.

-Intellectual Property: any rights granted to creators and owners of works that are the result of human intellectual creativity (including design and layout) and which either subsist or will subsist now or in the future in any part of the world.
+Intellectual Property: any rights granted to creators and owners of works that are the result of human intellectual creativity, including but not limited to all patents, rights to apply for patents, trademarks, trade names, service marks, domain names, copyrights, and all applications and registration of such worldwide schematics, industrial models, inventions, know-how, trade secrets, computer software programs, and any other intangible proprietary information (including design and layout), and which either subsist or will subsist now or in the future in any part of the world.

-Printing Deadline: the date the Publisher sends the Guide to be printed.
+Printing Deadline: the date upon which the Publisher sends the Guide to be printed.

-Publisher: Kingfisher Media Limited (company number 05942151) whose registered office is 246 Park View, Whitley Bay, Tyne And Wear, NE26 3QX, its agents and employees.
+Publisher: Kingfisher Media Limited (company number 05942151) whose registered office is 246 Park View, Whitley Bay, Tyne and Wear, NE26 3QX, including its agents and its employees.